Classic Mini History (1959-2000)

 Acquisition By BMW

 Much like the original VW Beetle, the classic Mini lends itself to having different parts added or swapped from different years and models.
-There are over 100 Mini-based kit cars from small companies and individual enthusiasts.
+There are dozens of Mini-based kit cars from small companies and individual enthusiasts.

-Because of this interchangeability of parts, beware when looking to buy an classic Mini.
+Because of this interchangeability of parts, it's "Buyer Beware" when looking to buy an classic Mini.
 A less desirable model can easily be made to look like a more valuable model.
-For instance, a Mk III automatic 1000 can be remade into the much more valuable Mk III Cooper S.
+For instance, a Mk III automatic 1000 can be made to look like a more valuable Mk III Cooper S.